BoldGrid/boldgrid-backup/readme.txt

 * Update:     Create a restore log (like the backup log).
 * Update:     Updated dependencies.
 * Bug fix:    Avoid fatals on library issues.
+* Bug fix:    Be more specific with data-toggle-target attribute.

 = 1.13.4 =